Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 I'm a firm believer in the phrase "you get what you pay for", at least when it comes to paint sprayers and power tools.
 If you're going through the tedious process of prepping and painting your kitchen cabinets, why would you use a low-quality sprayer to paint them?
 You don't have to buy a high-end sprayer to get a nice finish on your cabinets, but it's important to know what to look for and what to expect with a cheap one.

 The pump: Similar to power washers, low-cost paint sprayers often have low-quality pumps that won't last as long as a more expensive model designed for long-term use.
 They're best for occasional projects, not frequent use.
-Every sprayer includes a maximum gallons per year specification recommended by the manufacturer.
+Every sprayer includes its own rating for the maximum amount of gallons that can be sprayed in one year without causing pump damage.
 Consider how often you plan to use it.

 Read More From Dengarden

 The gallons per minute: The paint flow rating, referred to as GPM (gallons per minute), is lower on a cheap sprayer.
 This impacts the amount of time it will take to spray paint onto the substrate.
 It also dictates the spray tip size that can be used for the material being sprayed.
 For cabinets, a GPM of .38 to .50 is good.
-A higher GPM allows you to use the sprayer with larger spray tips.
+A higher GPM allows you to use the sprayer with larger spray tips and thicker materials.

 Beware of the Flammable Hazard